saihgupr/Frigate-Events-Android/README.md

 # Frigate Events

 A modern Android app for viewing Frigate security camera events.
 Works on phones, tablets, and Android TV.
+Also [available](https://github.com/saihgupr/Frigate-Events) for iOS/macOS.

 ## Features